elibes/recruiter/README.md

 You can now click **Manual Deploy > deploy latest commit** to deploy the server.

 ### Automatically deploy client and server with CI/CD
-TODO:

-copy the deploy hooks from **Settings > Build & Deploy** of the server and client on render, and store as [X] on github.
+Copy the deploy hooks from **Setting > Build & Deploy** of the server and client on render and paste into **Settings > Secrets and variable > Actions > New Repository Secret** and store as separate SECRETS for client and server on GitHub.

 ### Database Setup
 This project includes additional SQL scripts to create and populate the "translation" and "language" tables, which are crucial for the application's localization features.
 The database_script.sql file located at the root of the project contains the SQL commands needed to create the language and translation tables, along with the initial data for these tables.
 To run this script: